mertsunacoglu/ceph/doc/releases/quincy.rst

 The public part of the GPG key used to sign the packages is available at `RPM-GPG-KEY-Ceph-Community <https://linuxsoft.cern.ch/repos/RPM-GPG-KEY-Ceph-Community>`_ .

+Also note that Ceph now builds against OpenSSL 3.5.0, which may affect EL package users who are on distros that still reference an older version.

 Notable Changes
 ---------------